 (c) Whether the person speaks on his or her own behalf, a group of persons, or a third party; if the person represents an organization, the person shall also indicate the number of members in the organization, the annual dues paid by the members, the date of the most recent meeting of the organization's board or governing council, and whether the view expressed by the speaker represents an established policy of the organization approved by the board or governing council, if requested; if the person is speaking on behalf of a group, s/he shall be required to register as a lobbyist if required by that ordinance and shall state for the record: (i) Compensation, if any, (ii) whether the person or any immediate family member has a personal financial interest in the pending matter, other than as set forth in (i) if requested.

 Unless further time is granted by the town commission and with the sole exception of zoning items which shall not have a prescribed time limit unless imposed by the chair in accordance with the advice of the town attorney, the statement shall be limited to the times prescribed herein.
 All remarks shall be addressed to the town commission as a body and not to any member thereof.
-No person, other than the mayor, members of the town commission and the person having the floor shall be permitted to enter into any discussion, either directly or through a member of the commission, without the permission of the presiding officer.
+No person, other than the Mayor, members of the town commission and the person having the floor shall be permitted to enter into any discussion, either directly or through a member of the commission, without the permission of the presiding officer.
 No question shall be asked of any member of the town commission except through the presiding officer.

 Rule 7.05 Decorum.
-Any person making impertinent or slanderous remarks or who becomes boisterous while addressing the town commission shall be barred from further appearance before the town commission by the presiding officer, unless permission to continue or again address the town commission is granted by the majority vote of the town commission members present.
-No clapping, applauding, heckling or verbal outbursts in support or opposition to a speaker or his or her remarks shall be permitted.
-Signs or placards may be disallowed in the town commission chambers by the presiding officer.
-Persons exiting the town commission chambers shall do so quietly.
+Any person making slanderous remarks while addressing the town commission shall be warned.
+If after the warning the behavior continues, said person shall be barred from further appearance before the town commission by the presiding officer for the duration of the meeting, unless permission to continue or again address the town commission is granted by the majority vote of the town commission members present., Heckling or verbal outbursts in support or opposition to a speaker or his or her remarks shall not be permitted.

 Sec.
 2-207. - Rules of debate.